MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 }
 ```

-`OnPointerPressed` also checks the value of the `Capture` property in the effect class in the PCL and calls `CapturePointer` if it is `true`.
+`OnPointerPressed` also checks the value of the `Capture` property in the effect class in the .NET Standard library and calls `CapturePointer` if it is `true`.

  The other UWP event handlers are even simpler: